DecisionsDev/ibm-odm-management-mcp-server/docs/IBM-Bob-integration-guide.md

         >
         >After refreshing, the miniloan_serviceoperation tool will automatically use version 1.1 with the new $2,000,000 maximum limit, and your loan request will be approved (assuming other criteria are met).

-1. In the MCP settings, click the 'Refresh all servers'
+1. In the MCP settings, click the 'Refresh all servers' icon again

 1. Enter the following text:
     ```